All Episodes

 I mean, if you love health, you cannot equally love illness.

-So I don't know that uh we want to classify any emotion as negative in and of itself.
+So I don't know that we want to classify any emotion as negative in and of itself.

-All right, uh, how does it what does it mean to feel pain for the loss of someone you never met in person?
+What does it mean to feel pain for the loss of someone you never met in person?

-But the reason why you feel uh bad or negative about the murder of someone you never met is well, first of all, we see it vividly on the screens in front of us, because when I grew up you'd never see that kind of Stuff because uh the networks would not broadcast a direct murder, but now we get to see it, and uh it's appalling, so we feel like we're there.
+But the reason why you feel bad or negative about the murder of someone you never met is, well, first of all, we see it vividly on the screens in front of us.

-And because uncensored, we feel like we're at war, so it's very strong that way.
+And because uncensored, we feel like we're at war.

-And if Charlie Kirk is murdered for his beliefs and you share those beliefs, and what is it, two or three out of ten Democrats are fine with political murder?
+And if Charlie Kirk is murdered for his beliefs and you share those beliefs, and what is it, two or three out of ten Democrats are fine with political murder, political violence, let's say.

 So political violence is a better way to put it.